DiliniRajapaksha/LinkedIn-automation-workshop-resources/README.md

    - Create a new integration
    - Save the API token
    - Share your database with the integration

+### 2. LLM API key
+Let's use Gemini - it's free and easy to get an API key.
+Go to https://aistudio.google.com and get your API key to be used in the workflow.

+### 3. n8n Setup
+Sign up to [n8n](https://n8n.partnerlinks.io/jzstea86fya1) (Cloud version works perfectly - free tier is fine)
 1. **Import workflows into n8n**
    → Go to n8n → Workflows → Import → Paste JSON